oracle-quickstart/oci-hpc-runbook-openfoam/README.md

 OpenFOAM is the free, open source CFD software released and developed primarily by OpenCFD Ltd since 2004.
 It has a large user base across most areas of engineering and science, from both commercial and academic organisations.
 OpenFOAM has an extensive range of features to solve anything from complex fluid flows involving chemical reactions, turbulence and heat transfer, to acoustics, solid mechanics and electromagnetics.

+For details of the architecture, see [_High Performance Computing: OpenFOAM on Oracle Cloud Infrastructure_](https://docs.oracle.com/en/solutions/hpc-openfoam/index.html)

 <img align="middle" src="https://github.com/oracle-quickstart/oci-hpc-runbook-openfoam/blob/main/images/sim.gif" height="180" >

 ## Prerequisites